Elteoremadebeethoven/MyAnimations/export_csv_file/export_csv_file.md

-# Create a list of the elements of a TeX
+# Create a list of the elements of a TeX formula
 Copy and paste [this](https://github.com/Elteoremadebeethoven/MyAnimations/blob/master/export_csv_file/export_csv_file.py) code in your project and use it with the next format:

 ```python3